eldoy/asset/README.md

 In development mode, all files will be printed.
 In production mode, you'll get only one file.

 The file will also be cached and compressed.
-The cache auto-expires.
+The cache auto-expires, but if you're storing the cache on disk you can clean it with a cron job.

 ### Middleware